alexparra01/stock-app-test/README.md

 ## Additional Information

-The app does not any kind of listener or touch part.
-It is showing the portfolio using recyclerview and on the item level the app use card view in order to have better visualization of the list.
+The app does not have any kind of listener or touch part.
+It is showing the portfolio by using recyclerview and on the item level the app uses card view in order to have better visualization of the list.